 Photo By Charles Hoffman [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons

+If you are looking for Charlottetown Tourist information this article is what you want to read.
 Charlottetown is known for being the “Birthplace of Confederation”.
 The city sits on Prince Edward Island’s south coast, at the point where 3 rivers merge before joining the North Atlantic Ocean.
 The people here are passionate about history, wilderness, remembrance of Anne, tasty local cuisine and fine arts.

-Outside in the City
+Charlottetown Tourist Information for Outside in the City

 Photo By Tony Webster from San Francisco, California [CC BY-SA 2.0 (http://creativecommons.org/licenses/by-sa/2.0)], via Wikimedia Commons